How to Buy Bitcoins with a Credit Card?

 Select a cryptocurrency exchange or service which allows credit/debit card BTC purchases in your jurisdiction.
 See our recommended exchanges list above, read our reviews, or find other options for your region.

 For instance, Coinbase, Bitstamp, and CEX.io are considered the most beginner-friendly options.
-An exchange like eToro is excellent for beginning investors, too, as you can make use of their social trading feature and learn how to trade along the way.
+A broker like eToro is excellent for beginning investors, as you can make use of their social trading feature and learn how to trade along the way.

 Services like Changelly, Coinmama, and BitPanda are among the most convenient options to buy BTC, while LocalBitcoins is a peer-to-peer platform that helps you exchange Bitcoins with other users directly.

 Due to the differences in regulations, the best exchanges to buy bitcoin may differ based on your country.
 For instance, the most convenient exchanges for Canadians differ from the best ones for Indians or the residents of the United Kingdom.

 You need to verify your account before you can buy BTC with credit or debit card.
 This involves the uploading of your passport, national ID or other documents according to your preferred level of verification.
 Once approved and cleared, you can buy bitcoins with your credit/debit card.

 Log in to the exchange account, select an option to buy BTC with a credit/debit card.
 Then you will be asked to fill in all the required details and complete the transaction.
 The bitcoins should be credited to your account almost immediately.